twhyderabad/fp-xp/README.md

 This is the repo for the code base to get started for the Functional Xtreme Programming session.

+## Rules

+- ES6 to be used as the implementation language
+- **NO MUTATION.** Lint rules are in place to make sure of that
+- Must make all of the failing tests pass

 ## Steps

 - Clone this repo